 - Special placement requests are accepted but not guaranteed

-- There are three types of participants that are permitted at Artist Alley that must have an Artist Alley badge.
-A maximum of (3) participants are allowed per table with a limit of one (1) subsidiary artist per table.
+- There are two types of participants that are permitted at Artist Alley that must have an Artist Alley badge.
+A maximum of (3) participants are allowed per table.

 - The Primary Artist (main registrant / table buyer) is the individual liable for the table, responsible for filling out the forms, and responsible for registering additional participants.
 Important notifications, updates, and communication will be sent to the primary artist via email.
 The Primary Artist does not need to purchase an additional artist alley badge as the table packages purchased includes their registration.